Attention: 4 Corner Resources is being used in a phishing scam. Read more about how to protect yourself.

 3. Make it simple

-One of the primary reasons net promoter score is so useful is its simplicity.
-The single-question format has a low barrier to entry, which helps you gather as many responses as possible, and lends itself to a number a of different collection formats, from your website to email to written responses via a physical form.
+One of the primary reasons the net promoter score is so useful is its simplicity.
+The single-question format has a low barrier to entry, which helps you gather as many responses as possible.
+It also lends itself to a number of different collection formats, from your website to email to written responses via a physical form.

 4. Test it at various stages of the hiring funnel

 Another useful quality of cNPS is that you can send the survey at any point in the hiring funnel that you choose.
-As long as you send it to all candidates at the same time, you’ll still get an apples-to-apples comparison.
+You’ll still get an apples-to-apples comparison if you send it to all candidates simultaneously.

-Why is this useful?
-Because it can help you pinpoint where breakdowns are occurring in your recruiting process.
-For example, if a cNPS survey sent after the screening process yields a score of 55 but one sent after the interview process yields a much lower score, you’ll know that something is lacking in your interview execution or follow up and can take appropriate steps to correct it.
+This is useful because it can help you pinpoint where breakdowns are occurring in your recruiting process.
+For example, if a cNPS survey sent after the screening process yields a score of 55 but one sent after the interview process yields a much lower score, you’ll know that something is lacking in your interview execution or follow-up and can take appropriate steps to correct it.

 5. Follow up to address low scores

-There are various reasons a candidate may have a bad hiring experience, from a rude interviewer, an extensive interview process, or a lack of feedback, and the list goes on.
-We mentioned that NPS isn’t a be-all-end-all – that’s why it’s important to dig for more information via a candidate experience survey.
+There are various reasons a candidate may have a bad hiring experience, such as a rude interviewer, an extensive interview process, or a lack of feedback.
+We mentioned that NPS isn’t the be-all and end-all—that’s why it’s important to dig for more information via a candidate experience survey.

 Candidate experience surveys are longer, more in-depth questionnaires that give context to positive or negative net promoter scores.
-They ask about the candidate’s overall experience as well as delving into specifics like the written application and the interview process.
+They ask about the candidate’s overall experience and delve into specifics like the written application and the interview process.

 While you may choose to follow up on all NPS surveys with a candidate experience survey, it’s especially important to do so with detractors so you can learn the reasons behind their poor interaction with your company.